Masa1984a/MCP_Driven_UX_Template/api/README.md

 3. Cloud Functions v2 (container mode)

 For database connectivity in production, use Cloud SQL for PostgreSQL with Cloud SQL Auth Proxy or Cloud SQL Python Connector.

+In production environments, set environment variables through your deployment platform rather than using `.env` files.